nicogravel/UNICOG_ResearchLog/docs/html/_sources/index.rst.txt

       :align: center

 Both anecdotes matter to us, as the process of experimental design and statistical inference that we engage in often involves the equivalent of  "deactivating" or "activating" a *region of interest* using various tools (*e.g.* perceptual/cognitive/behavioral tasks, pharmacological interventions, animal models, *etc...*) and recording modalities (*e.g.* electrophysiology, fMRI, *etc...*), measuring changes in behavior before and after manipulation, and then drawing causal links between variables.
-If deactivation leads to suppression of the desired outcome while activation induces that outcome, a causal link can be inferred.
-However, it's essential to consider potentially *hidden* variables that may influence this relationship  :footcite:p:`Eaton_1985`.
+If deactivation leads to suppression of the desired outcome while activation induces that outcome, a causal link *may** be inferred.
+However, it's essential to consider potentially *hidden* variables that may influence this relationship  :footcite:p:`Gomez-Marin_2017`.

-For a more detailed explanation of its limitations, I recommend this recent article by Grace Lindsay on The Transmitter: `Claims of necessity and sufficiency are not well suited for the study of complex systems <https://doi.org/10.53053/IHMY3378>`_.
+For a simple and clear critique of the Sufficiency and Necessity *Principle* limitations, I recommend this recent article by `Grace Lindsay <https://scholar.google.com/citations?user=4kETHY4AAAAJ&hl=en>`_ on `The Transmitter: Claims of necessity and sufficiency are not well suited for the study of complex systems <https://doi.org/10.53053/IHMY3378>`_ or .

+Do not take what is written here textual.
+To be clear, there is no endorsement of *Sufficiency and Necessity Principle* or pointers/assumptions to correlation-causality links.
+Moreover, this text is intentionally human-like and meant to be *mysteriös/rätselhaft*, as it is my own non-chatGPT lorep-ipsum, as well as an ongoing exercise in public writing.
+From humans to humans.
+As such, it contains errors and mutates from time to time.

 **********